thaddeus002/yannkins/README.md

 # yannkins

-A simple continuous integration program for Linux server.
-It can launch basics tasks and create a nice html page to show results.
+A simple continuous integration program for Linux.
+It launch configured tasks and create a nice html page to show results.
+Several projects can be managed.

 ## What is Yannkins ?